tomjschwanke/media_request_bot/README.md

 3. When mods deny it, it's just deleted, but when it's accepted its then mirrored to another hidden channel, where the streamer can go through the accepted memes.
 4. Once the video / meme has been shown on stream, the streamer can click a button to delete it from the channel.

+#### The bot only accepts media with URLs, that means Images uploaded directly will work as they're are just a URL pointing to the image on Discords servers.
+Plain text messages will be deleted without going to the approval channel.

 ## Setup
 - Create an application with a bot on the Discord developer portal to obtain a bot-token and the bots UID
 - Setup the request, approval and accepted channels on your Discord